By Branding Advisor, Martin Lindstrom

 Taking his inspiration from the pod of the cocoa bean, Dean produced a bottle with ridged contours.

-The Coke bottle story reveals a fascinating aspect from a brand-building perspective, because in theory all brands should be able to pass this sort of test.
+The Coke bottle story reveals a fascinating aspect from a brand-building perspective because, in theory, all brands should be able to pass this sort of test.
 So if you removed the logo from your brand, would it still be recognizable?
-Would the copy stand up to it?
-Would the colours, graphics and images standing alone pass the text?
+Would the copy stand up?
+Would the colors, graphics, and images standing alone each pass the text?

-Can your brand survive being smashed?
-It is an interesting exercise, which removes a logo-fixated mindset and brings you closer to a philosophy valuing all elements that create the brand that it is.
+In short, can your brand survive being smashed?
+It is an interesting exercise, which removes a logo-fixated mindset and brings you closer to a philosophy valuing all elements that create the brand.
 Two black ears from a well-known mouse are instantly recognizable as Disney.
 A Singapore girl suggests Singapore Airlines.
 These are only components of the brand, and yet they’re unmistakable.

 The trick is to create each element so that it’s so strong, so able to stand alone, yet at the same time so integrated and synergistic that it can take the brand to a whole new level of familiarity.

 To place too great an emphasis on a brand’s logo carries risks.
 Least of all there is a danger of neglecting all the other potential brand-building opportunities.
 If paid due attention, there are many other aspects that become recognizable in their own right.
 Color, navigation, texture, sound, shape.
 Even blindfolded, you’d know you’re holding a classic Coke bottle.

 Remove your logo, and what do you have left?
 This is a very important question because a brand is so much bigger than its logo.
 Are the remaining components easily identifiable as yours?
 If not, it’s time to Smash Your Brand.